-There were reflective panels for radar dishes and other purposes down in the cargo bay, so he led the Predacon there and gave him a small one, thirty by fifty centimetres.
+There were reflective panels for radar dishes and other purposes down in the cargo bay, so he led the Predacon there and gave him one of the small one of thirty by fifty centimetres.
 Terrorsaur spent a long moment regarding his reflection before he closed his eyes, and Optimus wished he'd looked away.
 The Predacon didn't look disgusted or angry - for a second his expression was one of such open and total loss that Optimus felt like he was intruding just to have seen it.

 He felt he had to say something.
 "You'll heal."